capucinecoudert/Minimal-Ray-Tracing/README.md

 // Sphere Class
 attributes: a radius, a Point as centre, a Material methods:none

+// HitResult Class
+attributes: a double as a distance, a boolean as an indicator if the ray hhas hitten the object or not
+methods: none

 // Camera Class
 attributes: a double as its focal distance, a Point as the origin of the camera,